 If you’re looking to ski a little out of bounds in the backcountry from the resort you’ll need a pair of ski boots with a walk mode, or have a hike function.
 Next, you’ll need to determine the width of your foot and how stiff or soft of a boot you need.
+We put together a list of some of the best backcountry ski boots for 2019.

 Best Ski Boots with Walk Mode